Written by Paul J. Bucknell on November, 15, 2019

 2 Timothy 2:12 appears to be teaching embedded in a song or chant.
 It became a standard saying for believers.
 Instead of questioning whether we could lose our salvation (we can’t), we should determine by God’s grace to persevere to the end.

-Study Questions on Losing Salvation (2 Tim 2:12)
+Study Questions on Losing Salvation (2 Timothy 2:12)